hanif-codes/gud/README.md

 #### For all platforms (Windows, MacOS, Linux)

-1. Download and install Python 3.10 or above, from https://www.python.org/downloads/
+1. Download and install Python **3.10 or above**, from https://www.python.org/downloads/
 2. Open your `Terminal`
 3. Confirm that `python` and `pip` are installed on your machine:
     - `python --version` (or `python3 --version`)